Fort Lauderdale Drug Crime Attorney

 Recognition of the failed “War on Drugs” and alarming incarceration rates across the U.S. have resulted in sweeping changes to how the judicial system processes and penalizes drug offenders.
 In Florida, the concept of alternative sentencing enables individuals accused to drug crimes to seek help, avoid incarceration, and, in some cases, be free of criminal records that can create unfair limitations.

-Examples of alternative sentencing include:
+Examples of alternative sentencing in Broward County include:

 - Drug court